+ I’m overwhelmed. Where do I start?

 When elected officials speak up for democracy, go against their party’s group-think, and advocate for what’s right it’s praiseworthy—regardless of party.

-Although conservatives and progressives opinions differ on the speed of change, we’re all Americans.
+Although conservative and progressive opinions differ on the speed of change, we’re all Americans.
 Polarization is not helping our country.
 One of the ways to heal our democracy is to find common ground—no matter how small—with people we’re normally quick to judge or dismiss.

 Gratitude is good for the recipient and the giver.
 Is it easy?
 Not always.
 Is it worthwhile?
-I believe it is.
+We believe it is.

 Jen Hofmann, the checklist’s creator and queen bee, is a professional writer, teacher of social media strategy, and research nerd who cares deeply about justice.